Are We Wired to Be Discontented?

 This state of discontentment is not a new phenomenon.
 Abd-al-Rahman III, Caliph of Córdoba, Spain, back in the 10th century, is said to have chanced upon the limitations of happiness long ago.
 His biological and material needs were satisfied beyond measure when he was alive: he was a great builder, thinker, and had a cultural legacy of forging a new dynasty.
 Reportedly, towards the end of his life when he calculated the exact number of days he felt happy, the answer was a sum total of 14.
 Two weeks’ worth of happiness over a course of almost 70 years.

 It’s important to understand that there is little biological basis for happiness.
 As a social construct, still, it is the ultimate goal on which religious ideals and capitalistic pillars are placed.
 The divine lords promise unfathomable happiness in every garden: Heaven, Valhalla, Jannah, Vaikuntha.
 There’s a whole industry dedicated to the cause of happiness, wellness, and the power of positive thinking; some estimate it to be worth US$11 billion a year.
-The cultural consensus we’re being recruited into is that happiness is achievable and possible, and it is only due to one’s shortfalls — selfishness, misery, materialism, inherent emotional deficiencies — that
+The cultural consensus we’re being recruited into is that happiness is achievable and possible, and it is only due to one’s shortfalls — selfishness, misery, materialism, inherent emotional deficiencies — thathappiness remains elusive.
+That we may be wired to choose sadness, attacks the relentless social idea of chasing happiness, which is replete with problems of its own.

 It’s not that happiness doesn’t exist, though.
 The brain recognizes positive and negative feelings, and the positivity does distill into an indescribable feeling of joy.
 But it’s rarely ever sustainable, and how we function, in many ways, is built on that foundation.
 In Aldous Huxley’s Brave New World, happiness adheres to its limitations; people live happy lives only with the aid of a drug called “soma.”
 If a human truly wants to be free, they must be afflicted with turbulence and difficult feelings; happiness is never a mainstay.